MatSol9/CacheProject/README.md

 This application uses a Redis instance to cache results of calls to a local or remote database.
 Both SQLite and MySQL databases are allowed, the credentials and database URL can be specified in the application.yml file.

 ## Requirements
 The application requires a working instance of Redis DataBase on the host system.
 It can be installed following [this guide](https://redis.io/docs/getting-started/).
-Redis IP and port can be specified in the application.yml.
+Redis IP and port can be specified in the application.yml along with expiration times for cached values.
 The application itself also requires Java.

 ## HTML endpoints
 Application has endpoints that allow for direct access to the DataBase, direct access to Redis and get calls using cache functionality.
 By default it runs at localhost:8080